core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : 2.05 "Content".

-When the RD is in a position to successfully execute this second interaction and other network participants that can reach it are not, it SHOULD verify that the apparent registrant-ep intends to register with the given registration parameters before revealing the obtained discovery information to lookup clients.
+When the RD uses any authorization credentials to access the endpoint's discovery resource, or when it is deployed in a location where third parties might reach it but not the endpoint, it SHOULD verify that the apparent registrant-ep intends to register with the given registration parameters before revealing the obtained discovery information to lookup clients.
 An easy way to do that is to verify the simple registration request's sender address using the Echo option as described in {{I-D.ietf-core-echo-request-tag}} Section 2.4.